Blog

 Recent proactive-agent benchmarks are moving in this direction.
 ProAgentBench studies whether agents intervene at the right time in real computer-use sessions: https://arxiv.org/abs/2602.04482.
 PROEVENT focuses on event-centric proactive assistance and reports false detection and missed-need behavior: https://openreview.net/forum?id=wypdOy0HrM.
 KnowU-Bench includes proactive mobile-assistant tasks in personalized settings: https://arxiv.org/abs/2604.08455.

 Those benchmarks are valuable because they treat timing as a first-class problem.
-For Watchline, we wanted a narrower infrastructure question: how much agent work can be avoided if future conditions are matched before the expensive assistant wakes?
+WatchBench Email v0 focuses on a narrower infrastructure question: how much agent work can be avoided if future conditions are matched before the expensive assistant wakes?

 WatchBench Email v0

-The current WatchBench Email v0 artifact uses a synthetic but realistic inbox stream for Priya Nair, an engineering manager at a platform company.
+WatchBench Email v0 uses a synthetic but realistic inbox stream for Priya Nair, an engineering manager at a platform company.
 The full dataset contains:

 The watch intents are the kind of things users actually ask assistants to monitor: production incidents, customer escalations, recruiting updates, vendor threads, CI/CD alerts, billing issues, and internal coordination.